StephanieMussi/Treasure-Hunting-RL/README.md

 The agent will receive a reward when arriving at a state.
 A reward of 1 will be given to the agent only when it reaches the terminal state (3, 3, 3).
 When arriving at any other state, the agent will receive a reward of -0.1.

+The setting of the world can be found in ["environment.py"](https://github.com/StephanieMussi/Treasure_Hunting_RL/blob/main/environment.py).

 ## Method
+The __Q-Learning Algorithm__ is used.
+For the choice of action at each step, the Epsilon-Greedy Policy is applied.
+This means that with a probability of (1 – ε), the action with highest Q-value is chosen, and with probability ε, a random action is chosen from the action space.

+* Initially, the Q-value for all (s, a) pair is set as 0.
+* Then, for each step, the trajectory (s, a, s', r) is obtained, and it is used to update the Q-value with the following formula:
+    Qnew(s, a)  = Qold(s, a) + α(r + γmaxAQold(s', A)  - Qold(s, a))
+* For each episode, the total reward is counted.
+* Finally, after iterating for a predefined number of episodes, the final Q-table is obtained, and the optimistic action for each state can be chosen.
+The graph of episode reward vs. episode number is plotted to visualize the process of Q-Learning.

 ## Experiment Results